Internships: The Demetrios G. Papademetriou Young Scholars Program

 International Migration: Comparative analysis of immigration and integration policies in the areas of refugee resettlement and asylum, immigrant integration policies (including labor market integration and social cohesion), labor migration, borders and mobility, migration and development, and returns and reintegration.

-U.S. Immigrant Integration: Early childhood education and care; Dual Language Learners and English Learners; K-12 immigrant education; adult education, training, and workforce development; state and local immigration/integration policy and services; and language access policy.
+U.S. Immigrant Integration: Issues related to early childhood education and care; Dual Language Learners and English Learners; K-12 immigrant education; adult education, training, and workforce development; state and local immigration/integration policy and services; and language access policy.
 (Full-time internship preferred.)

 Within each of these substantive areas, research intern duties include:

-- Contribute to overall MPI research efforts, including through independent quantitative and/or qualitative research and policy analysis
+- Contributing to overall MPI research efforts, including through independent quantitative and/or qualitative research and policy analysis

-- Write paper drafts and prepare literature summaries
+- Writing paper drafts and preparing literature summaries

-- Attend and summarize congressional hearings and other relevant public and private events for MPI staff
+- Attending and summarizing congressional hearings and other relevant public and private events

-Track media mentions and identify news outlets for targeted outreach
+- Tracking media mentions and identifying news outlets for targeted outreach

-Internships are available on both full- and part-time basis (with full-time sought for U.S. Immigrant Integration and Communications internships).
-A stipend is offered to full-time interns and a prorated stipend is available for those interns who work part-time.
+Internships are available on both a full- and part-time basis (with full-time sought for U.S. Immigrant Integration and Communications).
+A stipend is offered to full-time interns and a prorated stipend is available for part-time interns.
 Students also may arrange to obtain credit for their work.
-We do not cover relocation expenses.
+MPI does not cover relocation expenses.
 Internships can be remote or in person.

-You need not be a U.S. citizen to apply; however, all applicants must be authorized to work in the United States before the internship begins, unless they reside and work from outside the United States throughout the internship cycle.
-Since MPI is not designated by the U.S. Department of State to be an exchange visitor sponsor, we cannot provide the supporting documents to apply for foreign worker (H-1B), exchange visitor (J-1), trainee (H-3), or foreign student (F-1) visas.
+Applicants do not need not be a U.S. citizen to apply; however, all applicants must be authorized to work in the United States before the internship begins, unless they reside and work from outside the United States throughout the internship cycle.
+Since MPI is not designated by the U.S. Department of State to be an exchange visitor sponsor, the Institute cannot provide the supporting documents to apply for foreign worker (H-1B), exchange visitor (J-1), trainee (H-3), or foreign student (F-1) visas.

 Interested applicants should send to [email protected] the following materials:

-- Cover letter describing your interest and research experience in migration and/or public policy issues.
-Also, please include the following:
+- Cover letter describing your interest and research experience in migration and/or public policy issues (for research internships), or in communications.

---Whether you prefer a remote or (conditions permitting) in-person internship
+-Whether you prefer a remote or in-person internship

 Interns should submit one application but may indicate interest in multiple types of internships or multiple research areas.
 For additional information, you may contact [email protected].
-Please submit one application but indicate the desired internship(s) and, if applicable, program area/s in the subject line.
 Due to the large number of applicants, only those being considered for the position will be contacted.
 No phone calls please.